oxidecomputer/buildomat/README.md

 ...
 ```

-The `wollongong-dbtool del unack SEQ` command can be used to trigger the
+The `buildomat-github-dbtool del unack SEQ` command can be used to trigger the
 reprocessing of an invididual webhook message.

 ## Per-repository Configuration